Tinkerforge/doc/en/source/Hardware/Bricks/IMU_Brick.rst

-The API, provided for many :ref:`programming languages <imu_brick_programming_interface>`, allows access to the calculated data and also the acceleration, magnetic field and angular velocity for the three axes.
+The API, provided for many :ref:`programming languages <imu_brick_programming_interface>`, allows access to the calculated data and also the acceleration, magnetic field and angular velocity of the three axes.
 If the quaternion representation is used, the IMU Brick does not have a
 `gimbal lock <http://en.wikipedia.org/wiki/Gimbal_lock>`__,
 as known from Euler angles.